-Reimbursement for most conservation practices through these cost share programs is 75 percent of predetermined average costs.
+These initiatives reimburse most conservation practices at 75 percent of predetermined average costs.

-Overview: AgWRAP projects intend to increase water storage capacity on farms.
+AgWRAP projects focus on increasing the water storage capacity on farms.

-Federal funds are also available for agricultural producers to plan and implement conservation practices that improve soil, water, plant, animal, air and related natural resources through a cost-share program called Environmental Quality Incentives Program (EQIP).
-Call 704-788-2107 for more information.
+Federal funds are available for agricultural producers to plan and implement conservation practices.
+These practices must improve soil, water, plant, animal, air or related natural resources.
+Call 704-788-2107 for information.